spacetelescope/slitlessutils/docs/calib.rst

 		\tilde{y}(t;x_0,y_0) &=& b_0(x_0,y_0) + b_1(x_0,y_0)\,t + b_2(x_0,y_0)\,t^2 + \ldots
 	\end{eqnarray}

-However, the spectral element may be rotated with respect to the calibration observations, and therefore, requires introducing a small rotation matrix.
+However, the spectral element may be rotated with respect to the calibration observations (by an angle :math:`\theta`), and therefore, requires introducing a small rotation matrix.
 Now the position in the spectroscopic image will be:

 .. math::
 	\begin{eqnarray}